tegonal/gt/README.md

 -p|--path                    path in remote repository which shall be pulled (file or directory) -d|--directory               (optional) directory into which files are pulled -- default: pull directory of this remote (defined during "remote add" and stored in .gt/<remote>/pull.args)
 --chop-path                  (optional) if set to true, then files are put into the pull directory without the path specified.
 For files this means they are put directly into the pull directory
+--target-file-name           (optional) if you want to use a different file name then the one specified in the remote -- default: name as specified in the remote
 --tag-filter                 (optional) define a regexp pattern (as supported by grep -E) to filter available tags when determining the latest tag
 --auto-trust                 (optional) if set to true and GPG is not set up yet, then all keys in .gt/remotes/<remote>/public-keys/*.asc are imported without manual consent -- default: false
 --unsecure                   (optional) if set to true, the remote does not need to have GPG key(s) defined in gpg database or at .gt/<remote>/*.asc -- default: false